 With respect to D.C.
 Official Code § 1-624.08 (e), Agency contends that Employee was given 30 days written notice informing him that his position was going to be abolished pursuant to the instant RIF.
 Included within Agency's Answer at Exhibit 1 is a copy of the aforementioned notice provided to Employee ("RIF Notice").
-The RIF Notice is dated July 17, 2009, and I note that Employee signed the RIF Notice on that same date, acknowledging his receipt.
+The RIF Notice was mailed to Employee on July 17, 2009, due to Employee being absent from work on that date.
 According to the RIF Notice, Employee's position was abolished effective on August 21, 2009.

 In accordance with D.C.
 Official Code § 1-624.08 (d), Agency argues that a District government employee, whose position has been abolished, is generally entitled to one round of lateral competition for positions within their competitive area and level that survive the RIF.
 Agency submits as evidence the retention register it utilized in effectuating the instant RIF.
+See

-See Agency's Answer at Exhibit 2.
+Agency's Answer at Exhibit 2.
 Agency contends that the Employee was properly afforded one round of lateral completion before his position was abolished through the RIF.